plone/documentation/docs/install/create-project-cookieplone.md

 ---
 myst:
   html_meta:
-    "description": "Create a Plone project with the Volto frontend (Volto 18+)" "property=og:description": "Create a Plone project with the Volto frontend (Volto 18+)" "property=og:title": "Create a Plone project with the Volto frontend (Volto 18+)" "keywords": "Plone, Plone 6, Volto, create, project, install, cookieplone"
+    "description": "Create a Plone project with the Volto frontend (development or pre-release)" "property=og:description": "Create a Plone project with the Volto frontend (development or pre-release)" "property=og:title": "Create a Plone project with the Volto frontend (development or pre-release)" "keywords": "Plone, Plone 6, Volto, create, project, install, cookieplone"
 ---